7 plus (7+) Exam – City of London School for Girls (CLSG) – What you need to know

 Registration fee: £125

-The quickest and easiest way to register is online by clicking here.
+The quickest and easiest way to register is online.

 The registration fee can be waived for applicants receiving social benefits (excluding child benefit).
-If applicable to you, you’re advised to register via email to Miss Rachel Ford at firstname.lastname@example.org providing relevant documentary evidence, rather than filling in the online form.
+If applicable to you, you’re advised to register via email at email@example.com, providing relevant documentary evidence, rather than filling in the online form.

 City of London School for Girls have 7 plus preparatory school open mornings taking place in September.